KOKULEBA/alx-low_level_programming/0x02-functions_nested_loops/README.md

-print last digit of a number
+24 hours of jack bauer